Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 • back pain.

-A combination of signs of physical disorders may indicate the presence of a disease and the need to contact a specialist.
+A combination of signs of physical disorders may indicate the presence of a disease and the need to consult a specialist.

 Techniques

-In the treatment of depression, laboratory tests are of great importance, which complement psychiatric and instrumental examinations.
+In the treatment of depression great importance have laboratory tests that complement psychiatry and instrumental examinations.

-During a clinical examination, general and biochemical blood and urine tests are prescribed, sometimes an examination of the cerebrospinal fluid.
+During a clinical examination, general and biochemical tests of blood and urine, and sometimes a study of cerebrospinal fluid, are prescribed.
 Immunological and hormonal statuses are also examined.

-Analyzes allow assessing the state of the systems and organs of the patient and are used by the doctor to monitor the patient's condition and the effectiveness of the treatment.
+The tests make it possible to assess the condition of the patient’s systems and organs and are used by the doctor to monitor the patient’s condition and the effectiveness of the treatment.

-Differential diagnosis is used for non-pathological cases of the disease in a mentally healthy person and is carried out to rule out serious somatic disorders and collect anamnesis.
+Differential diagnosis is used for non-pathological cases of the disease in mental health healthy person and is carried out to exclude serious somatic disorders and collect anamnesis.

-For this, special questionnaires are used, the so-called Zung and Beck scales, which allow assessing the degree of pathology and monitoring the treatment process.
+For this purpose, special questionnaires are used, the so-called Zung and Beck scales, which allow assessing the degree of pathology and monitoring the treatment process.

 Testing identifies two dozen factors that determine the level of depression.
-The high sensitivity of the questionnaires makes it possible to avoid wasting time; taking into account other diagnostic methods, make a correct diagnosis and prescribe adequate therapy.
+The high sensitivity of questionnaires makes it possible to avoid wasting time; Taking into account other diagnostic methods, make a correct diagnosis and prescribe adequate therapy.

-If you have signs of depression, you should definitely consult a doctor.
-Otherwise, the disease can develop into a stable form and serve as a catalyst for the exacerbation of other health problems.
+If you notice signs of depression, you should definitely consult a doctor.
+Otherwise, the disease may develop into a stable form and serve as a catalyst for the exacerbation of other health problems.

-The participation of the patient in the diagnosis - a detailed description of his condition, will help the doctor to correctly and promptly select the treatment.
-Keep a diary and record the slightest changes in mood and well-being.
+The patient’s participation in the diagnosis—a detailed description of his condition—will help the doctor select treatment correctly and as quickly as possible.
+Keep a diary and record the slightest changes in your mood and well-being.

-Only close contact between the doctor and the patient will speed up the exit from the oppressive state.
+Only close contact between the doctor and the patient will speed up the exit from the depressing state.
 It is necessary to take an active part in the treatment process.
-Playing sports, a healthy lifestyle, a balanced diet and following the recommendations of a specialist will help you get out of the swamp of depression in a short time.
+Exercising, a healthy lifestyle, a balanced diet and following the recommendations of a specialist will help you get out of the swamp of depression in a short time.

 INTRODUCTION